niemasd/How-to-Teach-Online/teach_online/academic_integrity.md

-Often times, when students collaborate in this manner, the second student will have extremely rapid responses (potentially for the entire exam, but commonly at least for decent chunks of the exam).
+Often times, when students collaborate in this manner, the second student will have extremely rapid responses (potentially for the entire exam, but commonly at least for decently large chunks of the exam).
 Thus, rather than comparing the two students' timestamps, you can look at the time deltas *between* the later student's (sorted) timestamps, and you can look for suspiciously fast sequences of exam responses.